Travel tips and hints

 We are often asked how guests can help out and what gifts they can bring for the local people.
 Basic school materials are always useful and very well received, ie exercise books, pens, pencils, coloured pencils and chalk.
 Other useful items are clothing in good conditions; shorts and t shirts for the men and boys and skirts, t-shirts and summer dresses for the women and girls, cotton sheets & towels.
 Shorts and skirts should not be 'short".
 Baby clothes are very popular.

 Medical evacuation insurance is compulsory for all divers at Uepi.
 Divers Alert Network "DAN" is highly recommended and cost effective.
 DAN evacuation insurance can be purchased via the DAN website.
 Our experience is that DAN are far superior in dealing with a diving medical incident including Medical Evacuation.
 Other travel insurance may cover divers but this should be confirmed beforehand.
-Whilst Honiara has a Decompression Chamber it may not be available at times due to operational requirements.
-Townsville is the next option for decompression therapy.
+The Decompression Chamber in Honiara is not currently operational divers with decompression sickness will need to be evacuated to Australia.

-Disruptions due to airlines, weather, illness, civil and personal matters are a fact of life throughout the world.
-We strongly advise that insurance to cover these matters is taken out to cover any such incidents.
+Disruptions due to airlines, weather, illness (including covid-19) civil and personal matters are a fact of life throughout the world.
+Travel insurance to cover these matters is compulsory.